-Cathedral Spires Trail is a 1.6 mile lightly trafficked out and back trail located near Custer, SD that offers scenic views.
+Cathedral Spires Trail is a 1.6 mile lightly trafficked out and back trail located near Custer, South Dakota that offers scenic views.
 The trail is rated as moderate and primarily used for hiking and rock climbing.
 Dogs are also able to use this trail.

 Not too difficult.
 Some rocky areas to get over.
 Nice views!